pyavitz/rpi-img-builder/README.md

 ### Support

-Should you come across any bugs, feel free to either open an issue on GitHub or talk with us directly by joining our channel on Freenode; [`#debianarm-port`](irc://irc.freenode.net/#debianarm-port)
+Should you come across any bugs, feel free to either open an issue on GitHub or talk with us directly by joining our channel on Libera; [`#arm-img-builder`](irc://irc.libera.chat/#arm-img-builder)